Last updated: May 23, 2023

 Mt.
 Tecumseh aerial rendering from 1964 showing the CCC trail

 Circa 1940, there was a proposal to build a lift on the second Mt.
 Tecumseh Trail.
 Not much is known about this proposal, but it was eventually rejected by the United States Forest Service.
 Mt.
 Tecumseh would wait a quarter of a century before its next serious ski lift proposal.

 Meanwhile, across the valley from Mt.
 Tecumseh the Waterville Inn was looking to attract skier visitors.
 Circa 1941, Edward Romeo opened a rope tow near the inn.
 Sometimes known as Waterville Valley ski area, this development would eventually become Snow's Mountain.

 As the 1960s unfolded, Waterville Valley was in danger of being wiped off the map.
-In 1962, the last annual Tecumseh race was held, as lift served ski areas dethroned hike up, ski down trails.
+The last annual Tecumseh race was held in 1962, as lift served ski areas dethroned hike up, ski down trails.
 By the middle of the decade, Waterville Valley had only 22 residents remaining.
 Meanwhile, Interstate 93 was expanding north to the White Mountains.

 Corcoran Returns to the East